Both Sin and Hope Remain Present in Work (Malachi 1:1-4:6)Bible Commentary / Produced by TOW Project

-In justice is always shaped by his grace and mercy; therefore we can face transitions in our life with hope.
+In this daily reflection on Malachi 3 from The High Calling, Mark Roberts considers how God's justice is always shaped by his grace and mercy; therefore we can face transitions in our life with hope.

 Even in the time of restoration, human sin is never far away.
 Malachi, the third of the restoration prophets, complains that some of the people begin to profit by defrauding labourers of their wages (Mal.
 3:5).
 Not surprisingly, such people also pollute the temple worship by stinting what they contribute in offerings (Mal.
 1:8-19), and as a result the environment is also degraded (Mal.
 3:11).